California Privacy Notice

 - Access.
 You can request a copy of the Personal Information that we have collected about you during the past 12 months.

 - Deletion.
 You can ask us to delete the Personal Information that we have collected from you.

 - Opt-out of sales.
 If we sell your Personal Information, you can opt-out.

 - Nondiscrimination.
 You are entitled to exercise the rights described above free from discrimination.
 This means that we will not penalize you for exercising your rights by taking actions such as denying you services; increasing the price/rate of services; decreasing service quality; or suggesting that we may penalize you as described above for exercising your rights.

 - Information.
 You can request the following information about how we have collected and used your Personal Information during the past 12 months:

 If you are a California resident, you may exercise your California privacy rights described above, subject to certain exceptions, as follows:

 - You can request to exercise your information, access and deletion rights by contacting us via your account at firstname.lastname@example.org.
 We will verify your request using information associated with your Doximity account.
-Government identification may be required.
+Government or other identification may be required.
+You may designate an authorized agent to make a request on your behalf, in which event we will require a valid power of attorney and the authorized agent’s government issued identification, and we may verify the authenticity of the request directly with you.
 We cannot process your request if you do not provide us with sufficient detail to allow us to understand and respond to it.
-Also, if we are unable to verify your identity, we may not be able to fulfill your request.
+Also, if we are unable to verify your identity or authority, we may not be able to fulfill your request.
 We do not keep sufficient information to enable us to readily link an identified individual with information collected from such individual in connection with a prior visit to the Service unless the individual accessed the Service as a logged-in member.

 - Note that we may deny your deletion request if retaining your information is necessary for us or our service providers to: